153rd Cavalry Regiment: Troop C, 1st Squadron, 153rd Cavalry Regiment

 Troop C, 1st Squadron, 153rd Cavalry Regiment is a dismounted reconnaissance troop stationed in Tallahassee, Florida.
 Troop C has one of the oldest lineages in the Florida National Guard, perpetuating the lineages of the Franklin Guards established in 1836 in Apalachicola and the Governor's Guards established in 1857 in Tallahassee.

 Troop E, 153rd Cavalry Regiment

 Troop E, 153rd Cavalry was first organized in Tallahassee in 1964 as the mounted reconnaissance element of the 53rd Armored Brigade.
 The troop had tanks and armored personnel carriers (APCs).
 In 1968, a 3rd Infantry battalion was constituted when the 53rd Armored Brigade was re-flagged as the 53rd Infantry Brigade and the Tallahassee unit became Company A, 3rd Battalion, 124th Infantry.

+In 1987, Troop E was the only armored unit in the State of Florida Army National Guard.
+The Troop Commander was Captain Sandy Darden.
+The troop consisted of three armored cavalry platoons each equipped with M48A5 tanks, M901 Improved TOW Vehicles and M113 personnel carriers as well as a 4.2 Inch Mortar Platoon.
+It was during this time as an armored unit that the 153rd Cavalry's distinctive "Scouts Out" unit crest was designed and approved by the Department of the Army.
+In the late 1980's this unit transitioned to a light cavalry TO&E and turned in all of its armored vehicles in exchange for Humvees.

 Troop E was reactivated in Ocala, Florida and deployed to Afghanistan in 2005.
 The Ocala-based Troop E was consolidated and reorganized as Company C, 2nd Battalion, 124th Infantry during the Brigade Combat Team reformation in 2007.
 Though Troop E and 1st Squadron share the same coat of arms, 1st Squadron, 153rd Cavalry Regiment was constituted almost entirely from the infantrymen of 3rd Battalion, 124th Infantry and so continue the 3rd Battalion's lineage.